github/scientist/README.md

 ## Hacking

 Be on a Unixy box.
 Make sure a modern Bundler is available. `script/test` runs the unit tests.
 All development dependencies are installed automatically.
-Science requires Ruby 2.1.
+Science requires Ruby 1.9 or newer.

 ## Maintainers